bikeshaving/crank/docs/WIP.md

 // <div>You have updated this component 5 times</div>
 ```

 Because we’re now yielding elements rather than returning them, we can make components stateful using local variables.
 Every time the component is updated, Crank steps through the generator once, pausing after the next `yield`.
-The yielded expressions, usually elements, are then walked and recursively rendered by the renderer.
+The yielded expressions, usually elements, are then recursively rendered by the renderer.

 ### The `this` keyword.
-So far, we’ve only seen a stateful component whose local state updates when it is rerendered, but you may want to write components which update themselves.
+`Counter` is a stateful component whose local state updates when it is rerendered, but we may want to write components which update themselves based on timers or events.
 Crank allows components to control themselves by passing in a custom class called a “context” as the `this` keyword of each component.
-Contexts provide several utility methods, but the most important is `this.refresh`, which tells the renderer to update the component again.
+Contexts provide several utility methods, most important of which is `this.refresh`, which tells the renderer to update the component again.
 For generator components, this means that the renderer will resume the generator so it can yield another value.

 ```jsx
 function *Timer () {